 Internet Protocol.
 The method or protocol by which data is sent from one computer to another on the Internet.
 Each computer (known as a host) on the Internet has at least one IP address that uniquely identifies it from all other computers on the Internet.

 A computer's inter-network address that is assigned for use by the Internet Protocol and other protocols.
-An IPv4 address is written as a series of four 8-bit numbers separated by periods.
+An IP version 4 address is written as a series of four 8-bit numbers separated by periods.

 A denial of service attack that sends a host more echo request ("ping") packets than the protocol implementation can handle.